Haugf/qwikcut-angular-take-home/README.md

 ## Test Plan
-Unfortuntely I did not get to begin learning karma

 If I had more time to test I would
 1. Send in an empty array into the app component